Boomers Blamed for Demise of Emoji

-Of course, as with everything else, we boomers are being blamed for its demise.
+Of course, as with a lot of other things, we boomers are being blamed for its demise.
 Jeremy Burge, the chief emoji officer of Emojipedia, recently wrote a blog post that said: “It’s common wisdom on TikTok that the laughing crying emoji is for boomers.
 And by boomers I mean anyone over the age of 35.”

 God forbid, teenagers and young adults don’t want to be seen using the same emoji as their grandparents!
+I kind of get that.
 But we aren’t the only targets as evidenced by Burge’s over-35 comment.

 Interestingly enough the millennials (those born between 1980-1996), many of whom are trying to remain cool as they approach their 30s and 40s, also seem to be the target this time around.
 Add to the millennial’s overuse of this suddenly uncool emoji, calling their dog “doggo” (didn’t even realize this was a thing), skinny jeans, and even side parts are also out and a sign that you’re old and “out of touch.”